Unprecedented Multipoint Observation of Spatially Varying ICME Turbulence of Different Ages during October 2024 Extreme Solar Storm at 1 AU: Accknowledgement

 \section{Accknowledgement}

 The authors acknowledge the ACE, Wind, DSCOVR, and Aditya-L1 teams for providing scientific data for this study.
 S.B. acknowledges the research grant provided by the Indian Space Research Organization as a research fellowship.
-The plots have been made using the pySPEDAS (\url{https://github.com/spedas/pyspedas}) module of Python.
-The authors also acknowledge the Community Coordinated Modelling Centre (CCMC) for the simulation (\url{https://ccmc.gsfc.nasa.gov/}).
+We sincerely acknowledge the support of Dr. Simon Good for his assistance with the interpretation of turbulence anisotropy.
+The scientific figures have been made using the pySPEDAS (\url{https://github.com/spedas/pyspedas}) module of Python.
+The authors also acknowledge the Community Coordinated Modeling Center (CCMC) for the simulation (\url{https://ccmc.gsfc.nasa.gov/}).